meredithcook/meredithcook.github.io/_posts/2025-01-14-reflections-on-2024-part-2.md

 And if I can get that lesson through my thick skull, then it's through that lens that I begin to view my own goals and aspirations.
 No longer is it about what I hope to accomplish for my own self, but it's about humbling walking each day with my plans in open hands.
 While I believe that prayerfully planning and setting goals can help us to steward our God-given time well, held too tightly, those goals become idols, ones to be killed via whatever means necessary.
 For me, that means becomes divine disruptions to my plans.

 ## Planned Spontenaity
-More than a decade ago, [Paul Tripp wrote](https://www.paultripp.com/articles/posts/parenting-its-never-an-interruption){:target= "blank"},
+More than a decade ago, [Paul Tripp wrote](https://www.paultripp.com/articles/posts/parenting-its-never-an-interruption){:target="_blank"},

 > "Parenting is all about living by the principle of prepared spontaneity...What you do know is that Scripture gives you the wisdom that you need and your always-present Messiah gives you the grace that you need to be ready to respond to the moments of opportunity he’ll give you."